-- A humorous image, video, piece of text, etc. that is copied (often with slight variations) and spread rapidly by Internet users.
+- A humorous image, video, a piece of text, etc. that is copied (often with slight variations) and spread rapidly by Internet users.

 Memes can take on a variety of pop culture references and can keep your content relevant.
 Incorporating memes and pop culture into your brand can be a great way to add value and engage your customers; however, there are a few things to think about before hitting “share.”

-Professionalism and Brand Reflection:
+Professionalism and Brand Reflection

 Is the meme you’re sharing going to match the professionalism of your organization?
 Does this reflect your brand in the way you want it to?
 You’ve worked hard to build your brand, so you should share content that reflects your organization’s values and who your company is.